varunsridharan/woocommerce-attributes-menu-manager/readme.txt

  * OR via direct ZIP upload:
  * Upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
  * OR via FTP upload:
- * Upload `woocommerce-quick-buy` folder to the `/wp-content/plugins/` directory
+ * Upload `woocommerce-attributes-menu-manager` folder to the `/wp-content/plugins/` directory

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. For Settings Look at your `Products ==> Attributes Menu Manager`

 == Frequently Asked Questions ==
-** Some Attribute Not Listing In WP Menu Page ? **
+**Some Attribute Not Listing In WP Menu Page ?**
-1. Check attribute Visibility if using latest WooCommerce. if hidden please enable by Enable Archives? in edit page
+* 1. Check attribute Visibility if using latest WooCommerce. if hidden please enable by Enable Archives? in edit page

-2. Increase plugin priority If Some attribute is not showing in WP Admin Menu Page. also enable the attribute in screen option at WP Admin Menu Page
+* 2. Increase plugin priority If Some attribute is not showing in WP Admin Menu Page. also enable the attribute in screen option at WP Admin Menu Page

 **I have an idea for your plugin!**
 That's great.
 We are always open to your input, and we would like to add anything we think will be useful to a lot of people.
 Please send your comment/idea to varunsridharan23@gmail.com